Wildfire Preparation Helps Prevent Property Loss

 Author of Home Focus

-Regardless of where you live, taking time to prepare is important in preventing wildfires and reducing the likelihood of property damage or bodily injury should a wildfire occur.
+From 2013 to 2022, an average of over 60,000 wildfires burned 7.2 million acres each year.
+And since the 1990s, the number of homes in wildfire perimeters has doubled.
+Regardless of where you live, taking time to prepare can help prevent wildfires and reduce the likelihood of property damage or bodily injury should a wildfire occur.
 Here are three key steps:

 • Reduce the amount of combustible material near your property by clearing debris, wood, brush, and other materials.
 Check out detailed recommendations from readyforwildfire.org about how to create defensible space zones.